-Close cooperation between the Protocol Chair(s), study site Investigator(s), NIAID Medical/Program Officer, CORE Protocol Coordinator, SDMC Biostatistician, SDMC Clinical Affairs Staff, HPTN Network Laboratory (NL), and other study team members will be necessary in order to monitor participant safety and to respond to occurrences of toxicity in a timely manner.
+Close cooperation between the Protocol Chair(s), study site Investigator(s), NIAID Medical/Program Officer, LOC Protocol Coordinator, SDMC Biostatistician, SDMC Clinical Affairs Staff, HPTN Laboratory Center (LC), and other study team members will be necessary in order to monitor participant safety and to respond to occurrences of toxicity in a timely manner.
 The team will have regularly scheduled conference calls during the period of study implementation, and additional ad hoc calls will be convened if required.

 The study site Investigators are responsible for continuous close monitoring and management of AEs in conjunction with IoRs.
-Sites are required to have detailed SOPs describing methods for AE reporting and toxicity management to ensure that AEs are reported and managed in accordance with the protocol and for alerting the PSRT if unexpected concerns arise.
+Sites are required to have detailed SOPs describing methods for AE reporting and toxicity management to ensure that AEs are reported and managed in accordance with the protocol and for alerting the Clinical Management Committee (CMC) if unexpected concerns arise.

-A sub-group of the Protocol Team, including the Protocol Chair, DAIDS Medical Officer, site clinicians, and the SDMC Clinical Affairs Safety Associate will serve as the PSRT which will be chaired on a rotating basis by qualified members..
-The HPTN SDMC will prepare routine safety data reports for review by the PSRT.
-The PSRT will meet via conference call approximately once per month or as needed throughout the period of study implementation to review safety data, discuss product use management and address any potential safety concerns.
-The content, format and frequency of safety data reports will be agreed upon by the PSRT and the SDMC in advance of study implementation.
+A sub-group of the Protocol Team, including the Protocol Chair, DAIDS Medical Officer, site clinicians, and the SDMC Clinical Affairs Safety Associate will serve as members of the CMC.
+The CMC provides support to site clinicians regarding individual participant clinical management (toxicity management, clinical holds of study drug, study drug re-challenge, permanent discontinuations, etc.).
 In addition, for trials such as this with no DSMB oversight, the HPTN Study Monitoring Committee (SMC) may also review safety data, either in aggregate or by PrEP uses.